Victor C. Vaughan: Retirement and later life

 Following his resignation as dean on June 30, 1921, Vaughan accepted a one-year appointment as chairman of the Division of Medical Sciences at the National Research Council.
 The Vaughans moved to Chevy Chase, Maryland for the duration of the appointment, until October 1922, during which time he also published a two-volume work, Epidemiology and Public Health.
 They then moved to Chicago while he helped launch Hygeia in 1923.
 They spent the following winter in Washington, D.C., and from October 1924 to May 1925 they made a cross-country trip from Florida to California to Portland, Oregon, and finally back to their cottage at Old Mission, Michigan.
 He returned to Washington in September 1925 to again head the Division of Medical Sciences, and the following year published his autobiography, A Doctor's Memories.

 Vaughan and his wife traveled to Tokyo in October and November 1926, when he was a delegate to the Third Pan-Pacific Science Congress, and also visited China and the Philippines.
 He suffered a mild stroke upon his return home, and never again regained full health.
 He died of a sudden heart attack in Richmond on November 21, 1929, at the age of 78.
+He was cremated and buried at Forest Lawn Cemetery in Detroit.